 Tops and Dresses

-- Fleece (The North Face) – Lightweight with pockets and a hood.
+- 1 Fleece – I have one from North Face that’s lightweight with pockets and a hood.

 Underwear and Swimwear

-- 2 socks – I don’t wear socks often.
+- 3 Socks – I don’t wear socks often.
 In cold places, I buy more as needed.

 - Sun hat

 - Sunglasses – I like Maui Jims, which are expensive but durable, stylish and have polarised lenses to reduce glare (it really makes a difference).